dturevski/olive-gui/yacpdb/schemas/yacpdb-entry.md

     intended-solutions: 2.2.1.1
     intended-solutions: 4.1.1...
 ```
-When author intended more than one solution to his problem, this can be indicated
+When authors intended more than one solution to their problem, this can be indicated
 using one of these three example formats.